Noah-J-Williams/YourCloset-Client/README.md

 Front-end setup:

-Add the project url to the `.env` in the client folder
+Add the project URL to the `.env` in the client folder

 ![image](https://user-images.githubusercontent.com/103670304/177542740-25601334-a730-4c47-8d41-e54a08012fdb.png)